gabdub/ta-tweaks/README.md

   end
 ```

-* one row in not enought?
+* one row is not enought?

 ```
   toolbar.new(54, 24, 16) --create a bar with room for two rows